Find Your Energy-Boosting Routine

 Five proven morning rituals

-Weight training and cardiovascular exericse is proven to enhance brain oxygenation, release feel good hormones and lower stress.
-HIIT is a fast and effective way to train in the morning and may enhance the function of mitachondria in the brain.
+Weight training and cardiovascular exercise is proven to enhance brain oxygenation, release feel good hormones and lower stress.
+HIIT is a fast and effective way to train in the morning and may enhance the function of mitochondria in the brain.

 Yoga and stretching routines activate neural pathways, lower stress, enhance creativity and can release feel-good dopamine.
-Routines can include quick and effective home poses, or pre-work yoga classes.
+Giving your body a boost of this important hormone and combining it with an early-morning dose of essential energy vitamins is perfect for setting up a positive day – and quick too.
+Routines can include easy, effective home poses and short pre-work yoga classes.

 4. Gamma Meditation

-Mediatation is one of the oldest morning rituals and extremely beneficial.
-Using Apps can quickly stimulate the brain for enhanced day time performance.
+Meditation is one of the oldest morning rituals and extremely beneficial.
+Using apps can quickly stimulate the brain for enhanced day-time performance.
 For example, brain entrainment tracks that take you from Alpha through to Gamma brainwave frequencies (typically 40Hz or higher) may elevate mood, stimulate learning, enhance clarity, reduce stress and boost focus.
 Adding positive affirmations or using tracks with integral affirmations may offer further benefits.

 Journaling is a research proven way to develop mental clarity and cultivate a healthier mind.
-Ending a morning scribe with focusing on things your gracious for, is a scientific way to build positive momentum for the day ahead.
+Ending a morning scribe with focusing on things your gracious for, is a scientific way to build positive momentum and raise important energy levels for the day ahead.

 Who are you